Top Greek islands & Mainland Destinations

-Ecology in Greece and the Greek islands: Greece is known all over the world for its clean beaches and the lush green nature that dominates in the mountainous parts of the mainland.
+Greece is known all over the world for its islands, clean beaches and the lush green nature that dominates in the mountainous parts of the mainland.
 However, things are getting dangerous over the years and, unless we all pay attention, the beautiful and rejuvenating Greek environment will start to decline.

 Ecology is a particularly new section in Greece.
 Every year more and more ecological issues come up and have to do with forest protection, cleanness of beaches, maintenance of lakes and biotopes.